Dylan’s Research Page

 About my Research

 I believe that the main frontier of the future of machine learning will be in the natural sciences, and I see biology—specifically genomics—as the most important, interesting, and currently accessible of those fields.
-Data-driven genomics and machine learning have formed a symbiotic relationship and both fields will continue to advance through interdisciplinary research.
+Data-driven genomics and machine learning have formed a symbiotic relationship and both fields will continue to advance through interdisciplinary research as we develop new techniques for analyzing and modeling the genome, and as we generate new data that pushes the limits of our current methods.

-Currently I work with a lot of Hi-C and single-cell datasets, and these often require developing novel machine learning techniques for taking advantage of the unique structure of the data and the biological priors we might already have.
-My goals are to develop computational tools that allow biologists to disentangle the epigenome and yield further insights into development and disease genetics.
-I envision our field developing and iterating upon these various tools (single-cell representation and integration methods, DNA/RNA/protein language models, spatial single-cell analysis techniques, etc) in tandem with new protocols for generating data, eventually converging on comprehensive models of the dynamic genome which can be queried, perturbed, and simulated in larger biological systems.
+Currently I work with a lot of Hi-C and single-cell datasets.
+From this data we can build models of the epigenome and gene regulation, and we can also use these models to predict the effects of perturbations such as genetic variants or chromatin structure changes on gene expression and disease phenotypes.
+I envision our field developing and iterating upon these various tools (single-cell representation and multimodal integration methods, DNA/RNA/protein language models, spatial single-cell analysis techniques, etc) in tandem with new protocols for generating data, eventually converging on comprehensive models of the dynamic genome which can be queried, perturbed, and simulated in larger biological systems.